- Events: Historical Society of Dayton Valley (Nevada)

 or email Dayton Valley Days.

-In 2015 for the third year the Historical Society's
+In 2016 for the fourth year the Historical Society's

 Haunted Hayride: Ghostly Pioneers of Old Town Dayton Return!